shantanu0321/Active-Directory-Project-Home-Lab/Windows Server Setup.md

 - Open the setup file.
 - Check the box of liscense aggrement and click on the `next` option.
-- Create the username - `admin(AD)` and check the box of "Generate the Password"
+- Create the username - `admin` and check the box of "Generate the Password"
 - Leave the "Deployment Server" as blank.
 - Set the "Receiving the Indexer" IP Address - `192.168.10.10` and set the host to `9997` and click on `next`.
 - Click on install and your installation process will start.